 The Unstoppable March of Technology

-Freud noticed this early on:3
+Freud noticed this early:4

 Freud once pointed out that new technologies merely solve problems created by other technologies.
 To the common refrain that without the telephone, we’d be unable to hear the voices of our adult children who live hundreds of miles away, he replied, “If there had been no railway to conquer distances, my child would never have left his native town and I should need no telephone to hear his voice.”